felixfsdev/ghsync-gui/README.md

 - **Accidental force pushes:** Rewritten branches can make older states practically undiscoverable.
 - **Accidental repo deletion:** GitHub can only recover repos if they were deleted within 90 days.
 - **Account lockout:** Suspension, credential loss, or SSO misconfiguration can block access across all repositories at once.

+## CLI version

+There is also a CLI version of this app made with Python.
+You can download it [here](https://github.com/effessdev/ghsync).

 ## Thanks